How do I receive financial aid?

 Tuition, fees, housing, and meal plan charges are due at the beginning of the semester according to the Dates and Deadlines Calendar.
 All other charges are due when incurred.
 If these charges are not paid by the deadline for the semester, a late payment fee may be assessed.

 A late payment fee will be assessed on a monthly basis for any unpaid, past due charges.
-See the Calendar for the dates and deadlines.
+See the Dates and Deadlines Calendar.

 Students with unpaid charges after the deadline will be assessed a monthly late payment fee of 1.75% of their total past due charges.
 Charges are considered past due once they are more than 30 days past their due date.